fl-fernandes/note-app-system-design/README.md

 ```

 All the above endpoints require authorization, which will be done via access token following the OAuth2 specification.
 However, this is out of the scope of this plan.

+# 5. Web Server

+* The web server will use HTTP over TLS (HTTPS) for secure transit of data.
+* The web server will be implemented using the MVC (Model-View-Controller) pattern.
+* The web server will be implemented in an object-oriented programming language such as Java.
+* Considering that the web server will be part of a microservices architecture, it should be exposed under an API gateway or reverse proxy.
+* The API gateway should be responsible for service discovery, WAF (Web Application Firewall) protection, rate limiting and load balancing.
+So, all those things are out of the scope of the web server responsibilities.